 It is important to place the PondoVac 3/4 on level ground to allow it to drain properly.

 The PondoVac 5 has another big improvement over the previous models.
 This vacuum has a single chamber, dual pump design that allows for non-stop cleaning and improved dirty water discharge.

 The PondoVac 5 has a dedicated discharge pump that pumps the dirty water from the vacuum, rather than relying on gravity to drain it.
 This allows you to pump the dirty water up hills and a lot farther than PondoVac Classic, 3 and 4 models.
 The PondoVac 5 comes with a 32’ long discharge hose allowing for more options for discharge.

 PondoVac 5 Features:

-The PondoVac can be placed anywhere near the pond.
-It does not need level ground to drain properly.
+The PondoVac 5 can be placed anywhere near the pond.
+With the dedicated discharge pump, it does not need level ground to drain properly.

 All of the Oase PondoVac vacuums we have listed above work great and will make cleaning your pond much easier.
 I’m sure you will be happy with whatever model you choose.
 But which vacuum is right for you?

 Best Pond Vacuum Available: